prabhjotsingh2011/JS-Music-Player/README.md

  JavaScript.

-To listen Heat of Beats Click [Here](https://prabhjotsingh2011.github.io/JS-Music-Player/)
+To listen the Heat of Beats 🤩 Click [Here](https://prabhjotsingh2011.github.io/JS-Music-Player/)

 ## Features